BlueCyro/Resonite-Headless-on-ARM-instructions/README.md

 __NOTE: When cloning, do `git clone --branch neos-release your://url.here` to get the proper branch!!__

 I've hyperlinked the git repos in the table below, so you should just be able to right click -> copy them into the `your://url.here` portion of the command in the note above.
+(I have specifically forked FreeImage and Crunch in order to fix them for ARM)
 | Library | Instructions |
 | --- | --- |
 | [FreeImage](https://github.com/RileyGuy/FreeImage) | Simply run `make -jN` in the main directory, the library will end up in the 'Dist' folder of the main directory which you can navigate to by typing `cd Dist`. |